Hitting the Trails – Hiking Trails in Rwenzori Mountains Foothills

 Walking – Hiking Safari Advice for taking Hikes in both Uganda and Rwanda.
 There is a big difference between hiking the Cascade Trail in the Northwest and hiking in Africa

-If you are interested in Rwenzori Mountains – Foothill Hikes -contact us
+If you are interested in the Rwenzori Mountains – Foothill Hikes -contact us